Inotila/Insta-assitant/README.md

 Click deploy

 ## Credits
-All code and algorithims used are my own.
+All code and algorithms used are my own.

-I used faceback to find out what the prices of advestring And i information from https://sproutsocial.com/insights/best-times-to-post-on-social-media/ on what the best times to post are
+I used Facebook to find out what the prices of boosting a post are.

-I
+And I researched information from https://sproutsocial.com on what the best times to post are